rjseymour66/rjseymour66.github.io/content/en/docs/css-deep/positioning-stacking.md

 - navigation bars
 - floating chat buttons

-## Absolute positioning
+## Absolute

-The location of absolute positioned elements is based on the closest positioned ancestor element.
-This ancestor element is its _containing block_.

-Absolute positioning is used frequently with JS to build menus, tooltips, info boxes, etc.

-### Absolute

 Absolute positioned elements are positioned based on their closest-positioned ancestor element.
 That ancestor element is called the _containing block_.
+The browser will look up the DOM hierarchy until a position ancestor is found.
+If no ancestor is found, it uses the _initial containing block_, which is an area equal to the viewport.

 The `inset` property values place the absolute positioned element within that containing block.

 > Usually, an `absolute` element's containing block is set to `relative`.